 Sex between girls and clients is not the main point of having so many models in attendance; rather, it is the visibility of sexiness in excess that produces status. […] High-status places are surely pleasurable in themselves, in part because being high status feels good.

 It’s an arrangement that looks like sex work.
 But it feels qualitatively different than sex work, because the club does not sell the company of girls directly.
 Rather, clubs sell marked-up bottles of alcohol that usually result in the presence of models, typically brought there by promoters or arranged by the club managers who ensure clients are surrounded by beautiful women.
 Paying for women outright is stigmatized, but there is nothing wrong with paying for drinks.
 By bundling expensive bottles with beautiful girls, clients get the illusion of authentic company with girls. […] Footnote 25: Hiring a broker is a common means of obfuscating a stigmatized exchange.

-This might make for an extremely obscure read, but I found the lessons surprisingly broad.
+This might make for an obscure read, but I found the lessons quite broad.
 For a probably not-so-small share of humanity, this is considered the peak of luxury and exclusivity.
 Yet it falls apart when you see what’s behind it.
-The parties she describes sound very unappealing.
+And the parties she describes sound very unappealing - to me at least.

 The most interesting people are the promoters themselves.
 They’re often from poor minority backgrounds, yet are surrounded by young beautiful women and mostly rich white older men.
 They earn good money, but it’s almost impossible for them to become like their rich clients.